MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-transition.md

 ---
-title: Transition to the new form processing model version - AI Builder | Microsoft Docs
+title: Transition to the new document processing model version - AI Builder | Microsoft Docs
-description: Preview form processing model versions aren't compatible with updated model versions, so you have to re-create existing models.
+description: Preview document processing model versions aren't compatible with updated model versions, so you have to re-create existing models.
 author: JoeFernandezMS
 ms.topic: conceptual
 ms.custom: